anarseyf/ksea.live/README.md

 Mongo credentials are set in AWS Elastic Beanstalk via env variables (in config — AWS Secrets Manager is not available in Beanstalk as of November 2021).

+Lat/Long resolution of incidents is done with help of [this dataset](https://dev.socrata.com/foundry/data.seattle.gov/kzjm-xkqj) from **data.seattle.gov**; Socrata app tokens are configured [here](https://evergreen.data.socrata.com/profile/edit/developer_settings).
+See [resolve.js](./scripts/dispatch/official/resolve.js).
+We are at the mercy of the dataset maintainers, and occasionally their update cycle results in either the dataset not updating or the app token disappearing.

-TODO: How lat/long is resolved.
+TODO:

-TODO: Make the Mongo connection optional (fail-open).
+- Make the Mongo connection optional (fail-open).
+- GeoJSON, Leaflet.
+- Feature-by-feature.

 ### Caching (TODO)